Sociology Faculty Vision and Intent

 - Be able to write evaluatively, analysing the strengths and weaknesses of theoretical arguments

-- Possess research skills to conduct sound sociological enquiry; of a qualitative and quantitative nature
+- Understand research processes take both a qualitative and quantitative nature

-- Acknowledge the sociological contributions of a range of theoretical standpoints, particularly spotting bias
+- Acknowledge the sociological contributions of a range of theoretical standpoints, acknowledging bias and how values impact explanations

 - Be confident with Marxism, Feminism, Functionalism.
 Social Interactionism and Postmodernism